outscale/osc-bsu-csi-driver/examples/advanced-lb/README.md

 # advanced lb creation

-This example creates a deployment named echoheaders on your cluster, which will run a single replica of the echoserver container, listening on port 8080(http) and 8443(hhtps).
+This example creates a deployment named echoheaders on your cluster, which will run a single replica of the echoserver container, listening on port 8080 (http) and 8443 (https).
-Then create a Service that exposes our new application to the Internet over an Outscale Load Balancer unit (LBU) on http and https using certificates.
+Then create a Service that exposes our new application to the Internet over an Outscale Load Balancer Unit on http and https using certificates.

 - Create ns

 ```
-$ /usr/local/bin/kubectl create namespace advanced-lb
+$ kubectl create namespace advanced-lb
 namespace/advanced-lb created
 ```